segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

 Now that your Source is set up, you can connect it with Destinations.

-Log into your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
-If your events and properties don’t appear, check the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.
+Log in to your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
+If your events and properties don’t appear, check the [Event Delivery](/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.

 If there are any issues with how the events are arriving to Segment, [contact the Navattic support team](mailto:team@navattic.com).